lensemerc/writing/MLP/QOTD/addendum/chars/celestia.md

 Greetings, my little pony, and welcome to the Canterlot Castle.
 Is there something you wish to discuss?

 I have undifferentiated love for all my subjects,

+Someone who is very invested into idea might become closeminded

 {{random_user_1}}: How do you feel about changelings?